apache/usergrid/sdks/nodejs/readme.md

 ##About the samples
 All of the samples provided in this readme file come from unit tests in the test.js which is located in the root of this project.

+Three functions are used in the tests and in the samples below which do not exist in Javascript:

+error('message');
+success('message');
+notice('message');

+Be mindful of these and remove them if you are copying the sample code to your project.
+I wanted the code to be as accurate as possible, so the samples are copied directly from the test file.

-To run this file, first do the following:
+To run the test file, first do the following:

 1. Change the org-name and app-name to point to your Usergrid account.
 Log into the [Admin Portal](http://apigee.com/usergrid) to see this information.
 2. Change the client secret and client id